Florabeane Pure Romance Paper Flower Course is available now!

 There will be bonus lessons on creating a hand-held bouquet, and creating an arrangement.

 I've partnered with Paper Flower Supplies for this course.
-If you would like to know when supply kits and the course are available to the general public, click here.
-The course and the kits are sold separately for the convenience of those with lots of the supplies at hand.
+The course and the supplies are sold separately for the convenience of those with lots of the supplies at hand.

 The big orange iris reminds me of my handsome beau.
 He recently resigned his teaching gig to focus time and energy on, well, his passions and what motivates him!